-Before enrolling in this course, you should already have passed Maths 150 or Maths 208, or have passed an equivalent course.
+Before enrolling in this course, you should already have passed Maths 150 or Maths 208, or obtained an A- grade or better in Maths 108, or have passed an equivalent course.
+The most important prerequisite material assumed is methods for integration and differentiation, and eigenvalues and eigenvectors.
 Speak to your lecturer if you have any concerns about your mathematics background.